Monaco

+Monaco, officially the Principality of Monaco, is a sovereign city-state and microstate in Western Europe.
+Situated on the French Riviera, it is a semi-enclave bordered by France to the north, east, and west, with the Mediterranean Sea to the south; the Italian region of Liguria is about 15 km east.
+With a population of 38,423 living in an area of 2.08 km2, Monaco is the second smallest sovereign state in the world, after Vatican City, as well as the most densely populated.
+It also has the world's shortest national coastline of any non-landlocked nation, at 3.83 km.
+Fewer than 10,000 of its residents are Monégasque nationals.
+While the official language of Monaco is French, Italian and Monégasque are also widely spoken and understood.

-The principality is governed under a form of constitutional monarchy, with Prince Albert II as head of state, who wields immense political power despite his constitutional status.
-The prime minister, who is the head of government, can be either a Monégasque or a French citizen; the monarch consults with the Government of France before an appointment.
-Key members of the judiciary in Monaco are detached French magistrates.
+Monaco is governed under a form of semi-constitutional monarchy, with Prince Albert II as head of state, who holds substantial political powers.
+The prime minister, who is the head of government, can be either a Monégasque or French citizen; the monarch consults with the Government of France before an appointment.
+Key members of the judiciary are detached French magistrates.
 The House of Grimaldi has ruled Monaco, with brief interruptions, since 1297.
 The state's sovereignty was officially recognised by the Franco-Monégasque Treaty of 1861, with Monaco becoming a full United Nations voting member in 1993.
-Despite Monaco's independence and separate foreign policy, its defence is the responsibility of France, besides maintenance of two small military units.
+Despite Monaco's independence and separate foreign policy, its defence is the responsibility of France, notwithstanding two small military units.

-Economic development was spurred in the late 19th century with the opening of the state's first casino, the Monte Carlo Casino, and a railway connection to Paris.
-Since then, Monaco's mild climate, scenery, and gambling facilities have contributed to the principality's status as a tourist destination and recreation centre for the rich.
-In more recent years, Monaco has become a major banking centre and has sought to diversify its economy into the services sector and small, high-value-added, non-polluting industries.
-Monaco is famous as a tax haven: the principality has no personal income tax and low business taxes.
-Over 30% of the residents are millionaires, with real estate prices reaching €100,000 ($116,374) per square metre in 2018.
+Monaco is recognised as one of the wealthiest and most expensive places in the world.
+Its economic development was spurred in the late 19th century with the opening of the state's first casino, the Monte Carlo Casino, and a rail connection to Paris.
+The country's mild climate, scenery, and gambling facilities contributed to its status as a tourist destination and recreation centre for the wealthy.
+Monaco has become a major banking centre and sought to diversify into the services sector and small, high-value-added, non-polluting industries.
+Monaco is a tax haven; it has no personal income tax (except for French citizens) and low business taxes.
+Over 30% of residents are millionaires, with real estate prices reaching €100,000 ($116,374) per square metre in 2018.
+Monaco is a global hub of money laundering, and in June 2024 the Financial Action Task Force placed Monaco under increased monitoring to combat money laundering and terrorist financing.